-I am an applied microeconomist interested in the impact of technology and infrastructure in regional socioeconomic outcomes and environmental decision making.
 My research focuses on the impact of aviation connectivity on regional economies and innovation, climate change impacts on aviation, and improving international agreements on sectoral emissions reductions.
 I also work on electricity infrastructure and energy poverty in India.
 I won the 2020 LSE Student Union Award for Masters Supervision (school-wide), the 2020 LSE Class Teacher Award (Highly Commended) in Geography and Environment, and the 2017 Presidential Award for Outstanding Teaching at Columbia University.
 I delivered the student remarks at the 2019 Columbia GSAS Ph.D.
-Convocation and served as one of eight International Parliamentary Fellows from the U.S. at the German Parliament (Bundestag), where I worked on economic, energy, and transport policy.
+Convocation and served as one of eight International Parliamentary Fellows from the U.S. at the German Parliament (Bundestag) in 2018.

 My latest CV .